Maximum partition/USB drive size is 2TB (GPT USB drives are not supported by E2B).

-Note: You can UEFI-boot from a FAT32, exFAT, ext2 or NTFS E2B USB drive.
+Note: You can UEFI-boot from an NTFS E2B USB drive by creating .imgPTN files.

-If you want to support UEFI booting, you will need to create FAT32 .imgPTN partition image files.
+If you want to support UEFI booting, instead of copying over ISO files, you will need to create FAT32 .imgPTN partition image files.
 You can UEFI-boot from .imgPTN files, even if the E2B USB drive partition is formatted as NTFS, so there is very little disadvantage in using NTFS.

 If you have a small USB Flash drive (1-16GB) and all your files are less than 4GB in size, I suggest you use FAT32 which is easier to defrag (especially under linux).
 Also, E2B will enumerate files on a FAT32 E2B drive twice as fast as a NTFS formatted drive, so the Main menu will load twice as from a FAT32 volume.

 Even if you are booting a linux distro ISO file that does not support NTFS, it should still boot from an E2B NTFS drive!